By: Sharon Aron Baron

 As long as the Planning Board approves the special exception of the charter school, the City Commission must have competent substantial evidence in the record to overturn the decision of the Planning Board, or they must vote to move forward.

 Why we are leaving the final say the educational needs up to members of the Planning Board and the City Commission?
-Let’s establish an Education Advisory Board. now.
+Let’s establish an Education Advisory Board now.

 Parkland Educational Advisory Board:

-Pursuant to Parkland Ordinance 2005-30, the Educational Advisory Board shall make recommendations to the City Commission regarding education, improving communications between schools and school populations, recommending projects for improving school facilities, and will advise the City Commission on health, safety, transportation, and quality-of-life issues that effect students.
+Pursuant to Parkland Ordinance 2005-30, the Educational Advisory Board shall make recommendations to the City Commission regarding education, improving communications between schools and school populations, recommending projects for improving school facilities, and will advise the City Commission on health, safety, transportation, and quality-of-life issues that affect students.

 The Educational Advisory Board consists of five regular members whose term shall run co-extensive with the Commissioner appointing that member, two at-large members whose term shall run two years, and the two alternate members whose term shall run two years.